 Order rests on differentiation.
 A great turning-point came with John Doorly.
-Though he could accept whole-heartedly Bicknell Young's teaching of the oneness of Being, he could all the same see a great danger in it.
+Though he could accept whole-heartedly Bicknell Young's teaching of the oneness of Being, he could also see a great danger in it.
 The mystics have from earliest times accepted the statement that Being is one.
-Reading the great mystics one would not see any great difference.
+Reading the great mystics, one would not see any great difference in the concept of oneness between Christian Science and eastern philosophy.
 If one goes no further than this, then the oneness of Being is the oneness of an undifferentiated whole, whereas a science demands clearly differentiated, individualized identities, constituting the whole through ordered relationships.
-Doorly could see that unless we have clearly defined identities of being and unless we can see the ordered relationships of these identities, our concept of the oneness of Being is a mystical and not a scientific one.
-Identities that do not differ one from the other cannot be part of an order.
-Seven pearls that look exactly alike can be put in a row in any sequence without forming any definite order.
-But the moment they differ in any way, say in size, they can be arranged in definite orders.
+Doorly could see that unless we have clearly defined identities of being, and unless we can see the ordered relationships of these identities that do not differ one from the other cannot be part of an order.
+Seven pearls that look exactly alike can be put in a row in any sequence without forming any definite orders.
 Through differentiation order becomes possible.

 The order of the seven days of creation.
-As early as 1914 John Doorly began to see that the seven days of creation present an irresistible, definite, unchangeable order of ideas; it is the fundamental order of the law of creativity, the order of the Logos, or Word of God.
-Each day illustrates definite identities of ideas, and the sequence of these ideas determines the order of any creative process - the idea of the first day leading to the idea of the second day, the idea of the second day leading to the idea of the third day, and so on, up to the seventh day.
-In her chapter 'Genesis' Mary Baker Eddy depicts the third day of creation as "the third stage in the order of Christian Science" (S. & H. 508:28), indicating that the first day is the first stage, the second day the second stage, and so on, up to the seventh day as the seventh stage in the order of Christian Science.
-This corresponds with her further statement: "In its genesis, the Science of creation is stated in mathematical order, beginning with the lowest form and ascending the scale of being up to man" (Mis.57:27).
-We are here acquainted with the law of creativity, beginning with "light" or intelligence and unfolding in definite order up to the seventh day of rest, of perfection or fulfilment.
-The seven days of creation are therefore a guide to how, from the point of inception of an idea (first day), we can spiritually proceed up to the point of its perfect fulfilment (seventh day).
+As early as 1914, John Doorly began to see that the seven days of creation in the Bible present an irresistible, definite, unchangeable order of ideas; it is the fundamental order of the law of creativity, the order of the Logos, or Word of God.
+Each day illustrates definite identities of ideas, and the sequence of these ideas determines the order of any creative process-the idea of the first day leading to the idea of the second day, the idea of the second day leading to the idea of the third day, and so on, up to the seventh day.
+In her chapter 'Genesis,' Mary Baker Eddy depicts the third day of creation as "the third stage in the order of Christian Science" (S&H 508:28), indicating that the first day is the first stage, the second day the second stage, and so on, up to the seventh day as the seventh stage in the order of Christian Science.
+This corresponds with her further statement: "In its genesis, the Science of creation is stated in mathematical order, beginning with the lowest form and ascending the scale of being up to man" (Mis.
+57:27).
+We are here acquainted with the law of creativity, beginning with "light" or intelligence and unfolding in definite order up to the seventh day of rest, of perfection or fulfillment.
+The seven days of creation are therefore a guide to how, from the point of inception of an idea (first day), we can spiritually proceed up to the point of its perfect fulfillment (seventh day).